“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Feeling somewhat dizzy all of a sudden, Sano finally released the grip that had been mercilessly squeezing poor Yahiko’s shoulders.
 He straightened and thrust his hands into his pockets, where they immediately clenched into fists.
-His teeth were grinding, which was perhaps the reason for the sudden painful pounding in his head.
+His teeth ground with a horrible sensation, which was perhaps the reason for the sudden painful pounding in his head.
 It didn’t explain the painful pounding in his chest, but you had to start somewhere.

 “Sano?”
-Yahiko’s voice sounded tentative now.
+The boy’s voice sounded tentative now.
 “What’s wrong?”

 “Nothing, kid; it’s just a surprise, that’s all; nothing’s wrong.”
-Sano knew he was speaking a little too quickly, that his voice was just a tone too high-pitched, but it was the best he could do.
+Sano knew he spoke a little too quickly in a little too-high-pitched a tone, but it was the best he could do.
 He felt like he’d just been kicked in the balls.

 “You look like you’ve seen a ghost.”

 “Not recently… So, when’s the wedding?”
-His attempt at sounding casual failed miserably, and Yahiko’s head was practically starting to smoke with frustrated curiosity.
+His attempt at sounding casual failed miserably, and Yahiko’s head had practically started to smoke with frustrated curiosity.
 Smoke… Sano suddenly wished for Saitou’s presence, just so he could beg a cigarette off him.

 “Something like three months,” Yahiko said, still staring at Sano’s face with his jaw thrust out contemplatively.
 “I don’t know the exact date.”

-Sano was just reaching down to ruffle Yahiko’s hair and thank him, then turn and walk away to find a wall somewhere to pound his head against in an attempt to beat away the pain and perhaps improve his equilibrium.
+Sano had just reached down to ruffle Yahiko’s hair and thank him, then turn and walk away to find a wall somewhere to pound his head against in an attempt to beat away the pain and perhaps improve his equilibrium.
 But at that moment a voice called from inside the dojo grounds: “Yahiko?
 Yahiko, where are you?”

 “Coming, Kenshin!” the kid replied as he glanced in that direction.
-This gave Sano the chance he needed to escape.
+This gave Sano, in addition to a hard shiver down his spine, the chance he needed to escape.
 He heard Yahiko behind him wondering where he was going, but the query faded as Sano pelted away as fast as he thought he’d ever left the Kamiya Dojo before.